 The Gallery of Modern Art (GOMA) is as well-known for the statue which stands outside it, as the famous artworks which grace the gallery’s interior.

-Inside, we were met by Nicola who took us on a guided tour of GOMA’s new Aaron Angell exhibition.
-Nicola was a fantastic guide, and gave us real insight into the story behind the exhibition, and also the museum building which was once the home of wealthy, tobacco merchant William Cunninghame.
+Nicola was waiting inside to give us a guided tour of GOMA’s new Aaron Angell exhibition.
+She was a fantastic guide, and gave us real insight into the story behind the exhibition, and also the museum building which was once the home of wealthy, tobacco merchant William Cunninghame.